By reader request, here are some favorite curricula for teens with special needs.

 Practical English Capitalization and Punctuation Makes Sense

-Lively trivia-based sentences for students who have had difficulties with other curriculums.
-Check it here.
+Lively trivia-based sentences especially for students who have had difficulties with other curriculums.
+Check here to see more examples.

 Pacemaker Basic Mathematics